Filed under:

 Joker and Green Goblin.
 Characters belong to respective companies

 Characters like this may appear right and smart, but only when we don't give any reasonable thought to their arguments and accept them as they are presented.
 When we are tired with everything that’s happening around the world.
 We want to believe that the world is only capable of evil.
 But eventually we reflect again.
 We bother to think clearly and remember who we actually are, what's our duty here.
 But sometimes it’s nice to see that there is a symbol, there is a man who stood up and talked smartly about true human nature.
 And that is the point of entertainment and art, to let the audience surrender their thoughts and reasons.
 Make them seen.
+Comfort the disturbed.
 Make them escape for a while.

 Share on social medias: